AARP Members Save an additional $100 per personAARP Members Save an additional $100 pp

 This morning take a leisurely cruise to Mun (Ebony) Island, so named due to the black rock formations and caves on the island.
 The island is home to incredible underwater coral reefs that attract tropical fish, sea turtles and other rare and beautiful marine life.
 Enjoy snorkeling (mask and a snorkel are provided on the boat) in the crystal clear waters of this protected maritime reserve before cruising to another island for lunch in a local restaurant.
 Return to the hotel and enjoy the rest of the afternoon at leisure.

-Fly to Ho Chi Minh City, formerly known as Saigon.
-It is the country's commercial center while still retaining its connections with the past.
+Fly to Ho Chi Minh City, formerly known as Saigon it is the country's commercial centre whilst still retaining its connections with the past.
 This evening enjoy dinner in a traditional local restaurant where the meals are served on mam trays.

 This morning drive to the Cu Chi Tunnels, a massive network of underground tunnels built in 1948 to protect the Viet Cong guerrillas from the French air and ground sweeps.
 On your visit gain a better understanding of the history, the hardship of life in the tunnels and the Vietnamese resilience during combat.
 Return to Ho Chi Minh City and take a tour around the various historical landmarks.
 See Notre Dame Cathedral, the Central Post Office and the former Presidential Palace.
 Later experience the local street coffee culture while having a brief language lesson before returning to the hotel.